energy efficiency

 “As it stands, this plan misses the best opportunity on the table to cut emissions while reducing costs for households and businesses.”

 “For years, companies that build inefficient homes have thwarted stronger building codes that would lower energy costs for homeowners and renters.
-We can’t let that happen again.
-Congress is going to need to step up and fix the bill for it to have a shot at becoming law.”
+We can’t let that happen again. is going to need to step up and fix the bill for it to have a shot at becoming law.”

 The Murkowski-Manchin plan includes several provisions from the Energy Savings and Industrial Competitiveness Act (“Portman-Shaheen”), including measures to expand the Energy Department’s efforts to help manufacturers reduce energy waste and to train workers in energy-efficient commercial building practices, as well as a similar measure for building efficiency and programs for smart manufacturing and smart buildings.